 You must publish a remote share in Active Directory in order to use it as the secondary location in a pair.
-For requirements, see Section 4.10, "Remote Shares as Secondary Paths," on page 41.
-For setup information, see Section 8.3, "Preparing Remote Shares for Use in a Pair," on page 98.
+For requirements, see Section 4.10, "Remote Shares as Secondary Paths in an Active Directory Domain," on page 43.
+For setup information, see Section 8.3, "Preparing Remote Shares for Use in a Pair," on page 112.